Which Menstrual Products work for you?

 - Unnatural Chemical Fragrances

 The vaginal tissue is densely populated with blood vessels, nerve endings and lymph tissue.
-This means our vaginas or “yonis” as I like to say have highly absorptive tissue.
+This means our vaginas, yonis, p()ssies are comprised of highly absorptive tissue.

 Many people like tampons because they are so absorptive.
 For this reason, women who bleed heavily prefer tampons.
-Women also like that tampons do not create a “bulge” in your crotch and are pretty easy to deal with in public restrooms.
-I generally recommend against tampons for a few reasons.
+Many women and other menstruating folks also like that tampons do not create a "bulge" in the crotch and are relatively easy to deal with in public restrooms.

 - They are so incredibly absorptive that they increase vaginal dryness, absorbing our natural, vaginal lubrication.
 This can create irritation and discomfort in the area, especially towards the end of menstruation.